Construction and material handling professionals share their experience about Mitas tyres. Read their testimonials below to find out more.

 In the construction and material handling business – customers need two things from their tyres:

 Maximum hours of service – lowest cost of service per hour

 Durability – resistance to tears, cuts and punctures

-This has come as some expense to Tyre World.
+This has come as some expense to Tire World.
 Selling tyres that last longer and perform better most often results in fewer tyre sales to individual customers.
 Providing poor value tyres that wear out quickly or fail due to a lack of durability usually results in the customer replacing/buying more tyres.
-Good for sales, bad for the customer – but this is not a relationship that both Tyre World and the customer equally share in success.
+Good for sales, bad for the customer – but this is not a relationship that both Tire World and the customer equally share in success.
 And the customer will come to realize this – and look elsewhere to lower their tyre expenses.
-This is precisely why we choose to sell quality products.
+This is precisely why they choose to sell quality products.